 DNL126 (ETV:SGSH) is our second most advanced ETV program following DNL310 (ETV:IDS).
-DNL126 is in development for the potential treatment of MPS IIIA (Sanfilippo syndrome A), a rare lysosomal storage disease that causes fatal brain damage.
-MPS IIIA is caused by genetic defects that result in a reduction in the lysosomal activity of SGSH, an enzyme responsible for degrading heparan sulfates in the lysosome.
+DNL126 is an investigational therapy in development for the potential treatment of MPS IIIA (Sanfilippo syndrome A), a rare LSD that causes fatal brain damage.
+MPS IIIA is caused by genetic defects that result in a reduction in the activity of SGSH, an enzyme responsible for degrading heparan sulfates in the lysosome.
 There are no approved treatments for MPS IIIA.
-Preclinical data demonstrated that DNL126 reduced heparan sulfate in a dose-dependent manner in brain, cerebrospinal fluid and liver in an MPS IIIA model (Figure 11).
-Submission of an IND application is planned for the first half of 2023.